 Pick up the Salem Trolley once more, or walk back towards the Salem Regional Visitor Center.
 From here you’ll be able to browse the shops that line Essex Street and find everything from Salem t-shirts to tarot cards.
 Don’t miss the shops on Central Street (located right off of Essex) to find retro clothing designs at Modern Millie’s and gifts for pets at New England Dog Biscuit Company.

 If time allows, you can learn more about Salem’s history after the museums and attractions have closed for the day by taking a walking tour.
 Some tours begin as late as 8:00 pm, so you can always find one to take if you arrive in Salem later in the day or if you are looking to learn more before you head home.
-You can view a full list of available walking tours here.

 Stay in Salem

 Want to spend more than one day in Salem?
 Turn your spring day trip into a weekend getaway with the Family Fun Package from the Salem Inn.
 The package includes a two-night stay in a family suite along with passes to the Salem Witch Museum and The House of the Seven Gables, a $20 gift card to Flying Saucer Pizza Company and complimentary breakfast at the inn.
-Learn more here.

 Tags: Things To Do